FA3Io3VF/ObserverLinks/README.md

 # ObserverLinks
-An asynchronous dynamic gallery link.
+An asynchronous dynamic gallery link generator

 The class handles _polymorphic_ responses with a list or JSON of objects with image and associated link.
 The code tries to automatically decide the type of response received.